MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 Do either of the following:

 * Download the Microsoft Edge policy files, which include the WebView2 policy files, from [Download and configure Microsoft Edge for Business](https://www.microsoft.com/edge/business/download).
-Refer to [Configure Microsoft Edge policy settings on Windows devices](/deployedge/configure-microsoft-edge) for more information.
+For more information, see [Configure Microsoft Edge policy settings on Windows devices](/deployedge/configure-microsoft-edge).

 * Use the built-in policy on Intune.
+See the following articles.
+The steps for WebView2 are the same as for Microsoft Edge, except use the category "Microsoft Edge WebView2" instead of "Microsoft Edge".
-Refer to [Configure Microsoft Edge policy settings in Microsoft Intune](/mem/intune/configuration/administrative-templates-configure-edge) for more information.
+   * [Configure Microsoft Edge policy settings in Microsoft Intune](/mem/intune/configuration/administrative-templates-configure-edge) in the Microsoft Intune documentation.
+   * [Configure Microsoft Edge policy settings with Microsoft Intune](/deployedge/configure-edge-with-intune) in the Microsoft Edge Enterprise documentation.

 ---